chk-code/cdnd-05-3dinpainting/README.md

 # Implemented Functions
 **(Option 2): Functionality**

 The application allows users to create, update, delete image job items.
 Each item consists of a job name and a picture and various other options (see below).
+The application allows users to upload an image file..

-The user needs to sign in with credentials.
-Each user can only see, edit/create his own image jobs.
+The user needs to sign in with credentials, Authentication is implemented and does not allow unauthenticated access.
+Each user can only see, edit/create his own image jobs (The application only displays items for a logged in user).
 After deleting a job, all images and zip archives are deleted automatically on S3.

+The code is split into multiple layers separating business logic from I/O related code.
+Code of Lambda functions is split into multiple files/classes.
+The business logic of an application is separated from code for database access, file storage, and code related to AWS Lambda.

 Used AWS products, configured by serverless:
 - [x] Amazon X-Ray for tracing
 - [x] nodejs12.x
-- [x] A DynamoDB (table with 3 Global Indexes
+- [x] A DynamoDB (table with 3 Global Indexes and composite key)
 - [x] Two S3 Buckets
 - [x] SNS
 - [x] 8 function handlers